SabishiiMe/kuick-key/README.md

 # Getting Started

-You can navigate to [Kuick Key](kuick-key.ca) to play the currently deployed Kuick Key.
+You can navigate to [kuick-key.ca](https://kuick-key.ca) to play the currently deployed Kuick Key.

 *Note: This game is only playable on desktop.*